Mobile phone provider reviews

 How good is Three's mobile coverage?

-Three offers 3G and 4G coverage, although its lack of a 2G network means that if there's no 3G signal, then calls will drop out (this isn't the case for EE, O2 or Vodafone).
+Three offers 3G, 4G and, more recently, 5G coverage, although its lack of a 2G network means that if there's no 3G signal, then calls will drop out (this isn't the case for EE, O2 or Vodafone).

 Read the full analysis in our guide, Which mobile phone network has the best coverage?.

 You can check coverage where you live by using our mobile network coverage map.
 Simply enter your postcode into the map and it will tell you how good Three's signal is in your area, as well as comparing it with the other providers.

 Three's mobile deals and incentives

 Three's pay-monthly deals are aimed at people who want to surf the web on their phone, and all come with a data package, ranging from 4GB to an unlimited allowance.

-Three is a well-established phone provider and has a physical presence on many UK high streets - you can find your nearest shop using the Three store locator.
+Three is a well-established mobile network and has a physical presence on many UK high streets – you can find your nearest shop using the Three store locator.

 Alternatively, you can get help and advice by calling Three's customer services on 333 (from a Three mobile phone) or 0333 300 3333.

 Complaints about Three

-Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.
+Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile networks.

-In its latest report, covering the first quarter of 2019 (January to March), Three generated a below-average level of complaints – three per 100,000.
-While it can't match Tesco Mobile's incredibly low rate (one per 100,000 customers), it's half the level of complaints generated by the worst offenders, Vodafone and Virgin Mobile (six per 100,000).
+In its latest report, covering the third quarter of 2019 (July to September), Three generated an average level of complaints – four per 100,000.
+While it can't match Tesco Mobile's incredibly low rate (one per 100,000 customers), it's lower than the number of complaints generated by the worst offenders, Vodafone and Virgin Mobile (seven per 100,000).

 Recommendations you can trust